D2klaas/dzPortals/docs/documentation.md

 * dimensions: the spacial extends of the shape
 * margin: an margin applied to the shape
 * zone: the zone it is used for
 * blackList: Array of nodePath's.
-When the camera is in this area any nodes defined in here will be immediately culled and excluded from any further processing.
+When the camera is in this area any zones defined in here will be immediately culled and excluded from any further processing.
 * disabled: area gets excluded from calculation.

 <img width="400" src="screens/area-highlight.PNG">